ryantp/rnd-udp/README.md

 said process.

-Since I moonlight as a programmer, I tend to take some inspiration from those tools (incl- uding all their faults (good stuff to learn from :P)), and implement my own (although
+Since I moonlight as a programmer, I tend to take some inspiration from those tools ( including all their faults (good stuff to learn from :P)), and implement my own (although
 _my_ scripts are more along the lines of sys- administation).